theshingstar030818/parse-push-plugin/README.md

 Phonegap/Cordova doesn't define a custom `android.app.Application`, it only defines an android `Activity`.
 With an `Activity` alone, we should be able to receive PNs just fine while our app is running.
-However, if a PN arrives when the app is not running, the app will be automatically invoked, and this plugin's `ParsePushPluginReceiver` runs before the `Activity` class or any javascript code gets a chance to call `Parse.initialize()`.
-The result is a crash dialog.
+However, if a PN arrives when the app is not running, Android will launch the app, and this plugin's `ParsePushPluginReceiver` runs before the `Activity` class or any javascript code gets a chance to call `Parse.initialize()`.
+The result is a crash.
 To fix this, do the following:

 1. Define a custom Application class that calls `Parse.initialize()` in its `onCreate` method.
 This way, the Parse subsystem gets initialized before the PN-handling code runs.
 Crash avoided.
 In your application's Java source path,